 At the Saint Louis Zoo's annual holiday shopping event, the Holiday Zootique, you can browse unique, conservation-oriented gifts and get your holiday shopping done while visiting the Zoo!
-At the Holiday Zootique, members receive a discount of 20% and non-members receive a discount of 10%.
-Complimentary gift-wrapping services will be available.
+At the Holiday Zootique, members receive a discount and complimentary gift-wrapping services will be available.

-The Holiday Zootique will be held on Friday, November 10 from 9 a.m. to 8 p.m. at the Treetop Shop in the Living World, located at the Zoo's north entrance on Government Drive.
-Complimentary parking is available on the North Lot.
+The Holiday Zootique will be held on Friday, November 7 from 9 a.m. to 8 p.m. at the Treetop Shop in the Living World, located at the Zoo's north entrance on Government Drive.

 More information: stlzoo.org